Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/spcs.md

 In this chapter, we will:

-- [x] Add a Dockerfile file containerize the application
+- [x] Add a Dockerfile file to containerize the application
 - [x] Create Compute Pool
 - [x] Create Image Repository
 - [x] Build and Deploy the application